-- The online diagnostic tools on green and digital technology adoption developed under Subcomponent 1.2 will target outreach to female-owned or managed businesses, including through targeting female-dominated sectors and advertising the tool in women-focused platforms and online publications.
-The purpose of this activity would be to encourage and prepare female-owned or managed businesses to adopt more sophisticated technology, thus closing the gender digital and firm productivity divide. - the project will also conduct a citizens engagement survey on implementation of the project and aims to have the same satisfaction rate (70 %) for both women and men.
+- Female-led businesses: The purpose of this activity would be to encourage and prepare femaleowned or managed businesses to adopt more sophisticated technology, thus closing the gender digital and firm productivity divide.2 Several barriers prevent women-led businesses from adopting ICT tools and technologies.3 The online diagnostic tools on green and digital technology adoption developed under Subcomponent 1.2 will help improve the knowledge and awareness of female-led businesses related to their technology needs and available solutions.
+The outreach for the online diagnostic tools will target female-owned or managed businesses, including through targeting female-dominated sectors and advertising the tool in women-focused platforms. - Engagement: The project will conduct a citizens engagement survey on the implementation of the project and aims to have the same satisfaction rate (at least 70 percent) for both women and men.